microsoftgraph/MSGraph-SDK-Code-Generator/.github/pull_request_template.md

 ## Summary

 Give a description of what your pull request does and what platform[s] it targets.
 Use the *breaking changes* tag if applicable.
+Breaking changes can include changes to generated code files which will impact API signature or behaviors, and changes to directory structures which may impact DevOp pipelines and scripts.

 ## Generated code differences